The Best Breakfast Sandwiches In NYC guide image

 The Brekkie Sando

-The New School Sandwich
+New School

 Have you been let down by overcooked eggs, partially melted cheese, and un-sauced bread on a breakfast sandwich?
 That will never be the case at Southside Coffee, a tiny coffee shop in South Slope where people line up for sandwiches, cinnamon buns, pie, and Counter Culture coffee.
 Your first order of business should be a “New School.”
-The soft and buttery scrambled eggs, bacon, and sriracha-miso-tahini spread on a crusty seeded hero will undo any malaise caused by a subpar bodega BEC.
-This sandwich is a pleasant reminder that crunch, spice, and greens don’t have to just be reserved for lunch or dinner.
+The soft and buttery scrambled eggs, bacon, and miso-tahini kale on a crusty seeded hero will undo any malaise caused by a subpar bodega BEC.
+This sandwich is a pleasant reminder that crunch, spice, and greens don’t have to be reserved for lunch or dinner.

 Chase Sapphire Card Ad